BAD-AL/NFL2K5Tool/README.md

 Can read all 2317 players from save file and write them back with no file differences!
 Can Schedule games; Specifying a year will auto update the dates in the Game (to 'close' dates, not the exact dates the games are actually played)
 Can load gamesave files onto your XBOX.
+Need to work on solution for setting mass data when some names are mapped to multiple players.
+Currently works well in the following use cases:
+1. Extracting text data from gamesaves.
+2. Applying data to Base gamesave files.

+Currently Buggy at:
+Automatic photo/PBP update

 ###Implemented features:
 1. Auto update depth chart.